- A day Exploring Caves and St. George’s

 Bermuda was car-free well into the 20thcentury so a train track was built in the 1930s to move goods and people between town and countryside.
 Locals preferred their horse-drawn wagons and mostly used the station houses for storing root vegetables.

-It fell into disuse World War II brought cars to the island and is now a 21-mile Railway Trail for walking and biking.
+The railway ceased operation completely when World War II brought cars to the island and is now a 21-mile Railway Trail for walking and biking.

 The trail snakes along and away from the coast.
 The stretches with water views are the most scenic, but the inland parts show you some of Bermuda’s wild native fruits, trees and herbs.
 It helps you to see the island as partly rural and more than just a series of beaches.